davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 And mention randomization in there somewhere

+Maybe we don’t need to mention decision points at all.
+The only crux of the proof is “forcing a decision” which is a bit different than the direction I was originally going.

 ---

 ## When the Going Gets Tough, the Tough Prove the Going's Pretty Darn Tough ... and Give Up